sanskarfc/Jamming/README.md

 # Jamming

-Jamming is a React app for creating new playlists with Spotify.
+Jamming is a React app for creating and saving new playlists with Spotify.

 ## Objective